yoshioterada/k8s-Azure-Container-Service-AKS--on-Azure/Kubernetes-Workshop2.md

 In order to update the version of k8s, you can execute following command.
 Please note, it will take a long time over 40 min.

 ***Note:
-Please add the  "--debug" option which output the debug messages to the console.***
+Please add the  "--debug" option which output the debug messages to the console.
+If no options, we couldn't uderstand the progress of the upgrade.***

 ```
 $ az aks upgrade --name esakscluster --resource-group MCACS-AKS  \